 These resources will help you think about how an infectious disease outbreak or pandemic might affect juveniles both physically and emotionally and what you can do to help them cope in times of public health emergencies.
 National Child Traumatic Stress Network

 Elissa Hardy from the Denver Public Library on trauma-informed service in libraries.
 She’s the on-site social worker for Denver Public Library and is part of the larger trend to staff social workers in public libraries: Libraries and Compassion Fatigue Webinar

 Las Vegas PBS put together after last fall’s shooting: Resources Help Families Cope

 Early Childhood Investigations recorded webinar: Trauma-Informed Early Education Classroom Design: Designing Child and Family-Friendly Spaces for Recovery from Trauma

-Minnesota Association for Children’s Mental Health: Traumatic Event Resources
+Minnesota Association for Children’s Mental Health: Talking about Traumatic Event Resources

 The American School Counselor Association: Learn More: Helping Students After a School Shooting Resources

 Dandelion & Roses: Weeds & Replacements for Children's Books blog post: Resources to Help Children Deal with Tragedy

 Active Shooter Resources